 In February 2015, the woman’s family retained a well-known Los Angeles attorney to conduct a private investigation.
 The attorney brought in a former Long Beach homicide detective who had become a private investigator, and who still worked on cold cases for LBPD.
 This detective had been involved with the woman’s case while it was being investigated by the police.
 According to him, the home-surveillance video proved that no murder could have been committed.
 He insisted that the woman’s death was a freak accident.
 He even provided the woman’s family with copies of the video that had been seized by the police, photos taken at the scene, and several police reports related to the case.
 Far from demonstrating the husband’s innocence, these documents raised more questions about the police investigation.

 For example, the police claimed that they found no traces of blood in the home.
-A police report noted that on March 13, 2014 — nine days after the first search warrant was served on March 4th: “Detectives requested the assistance of the Los Angeles County Sheriff’s Department Scientific Services Bureau to perform a Luminol test in the room to see if there was any type of blood stained evidence remaining from the incident.
+A police report noted: “Detectives requested the assistance of the Los Angeles County Sheriff’s Department Scientific Services Bureau to perform a Luminol test in the room to see if there was any type of blood stained evidence remaining from the incident.
 The preliminary Luminol test was inconclusive.”

 And yet, when the woman’s family examined police photos taken at the scene on March 4th, they saw blood spatter clearly visible on a dining room chair.
 Brownish-red stains on the master bathroom floor looked suspiciously like blood stains.